2308 Schilt: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite (IRAS) and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures between 13.8 and 17.7 kilometers in diameter and its surface has an albedo in the range of 0.10–0.17.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.10 and a diameter of 17.5 kilometers.

 Naming

 This minor planet was named after Dutch–American astronomer Jan Schilt (1894–1982), one of the founders of the discovering Columbia–Yale Southern Station in the early 1960s, for which he collaborated with local astronomer and with Yale's Dirk Brouwer, after whom the minor planet 1746 Brouwer is named.
-At Columbia University, Schilt's research included the dynamics and structure of galaxies, and improvements on measuring the brightness of stars.
+At Columbia University, Schilt's research included the dynamics and structure of galaxies, and improvements in measuring the brightness of stars.
 The official naming citation was published by the Minor Planet Center on 11 December 1981 (M.P.C.
 6531).